DownrightGames/asym-testing/README.md

-# asym-testing
+# Asymmetrical Public Testing

-Public testing for Asymnmetrical
+Public testing for Asymnmetrical, if you encounter any bugs, report it in Issues.